csgcmai/lqp_face/ReadMe.txt

 **2.3.
 Demo:**
-However before running a thorough set of experiments we recommend you to run the demo script providing paths to ouput directory and input directory (LFWa folder) and number of experiments --- this argument for number of experiments is optional, by default demo script runs three experiments using LTP features --- to run in demo.py.
+However before running a thorough set of experiments we recommend you to run the demo script providing paths to output directory and input directory (LFWa folder) and number of experiments --- this argument for number of experiments is optional, by default demo script runs three experiments using LTP features.
 E.g. to run demo.py with a set of 2  experiments we call it as follows:

 python demo.py /tmp/experiments /data/lfwa 2